navig-me/telert/vscode-telert/README.md

      "telert.defaultProvider": "slack"
      ```
 * `telert.notificationThreshold`: Only notify for commands that take longer than X seconds
-* `telert.environmentVariables`: An object mapping TELERT_* environment variables to values needed for your notification provider(s).
+* `telert.environmentVariables`: An object mapping any required `TELERT_*` environment variables to values for your chosen provider(s).
+The extension will inject these into the shell before running the `telert` command.
-  For example, to configure Slack and Telegram providers:
+  Example (Slack + Telegram):
   ```json
   "telert.environmentVariables": {
     "TELERT_SLACK_WEBHOOK": "https://hooks.slack.com/services/XXX/YYY/ZZZ",